-To authenticate with Bitbucket Server, navigate to the upper right corner to access Preferences Authentication.
+To authenticate with Bitbucket Server, navigate to the upper right corner to access Preferences Integrations

-From the Authentication window, select Bitbucket Server.
+From the Integrations window, select Bitbucket Server.
 Enter your host domain URL and then click the Generate a token on Bitbucket Server button.
-Note the permissions that need to be assigned to the token on your GitLab Self-Hosted server.
+Note the permissions that need to be assigned to the token on your Bitbucket Self-Hosted server.

 This opens a web browser where you will log in with your Bitbucket Server credentials and create an access token.

-Copy the token and paste it into GitKraken, then click the button.
+Copy the token and paste it into GitKraken Client, then click the button.

 Generating SSH keys for Bitbucket Server.

-GitKraken will use your local SSH Config from SSH Defaults to fetch and push to Bitbucket Server, unless you set up a Bitbucket Server specific SSH key, or enable your local SSH Agent.
+Note 📝 - GitKraken Client uses your SSH key defined in Preferences SSH for git operations unless you set up a BitBucket-specific SSH key, or enable your local SSH Agent.

-Once your Bitbucket Server account has been connected to GitKraken, you may then generate an SSH key and add it to your Bitbucket Server account from Preferences Authentication
+Once your Bitbucket Server account has been connected to your GitKraken Client, you may then generate an SSH key and add it to your Bitbucket Server account from Preferences Integrations

 Click and follow the toast prompt to add the key to your Bitbucket Server account.
 If you miss the toast pop-up or need to copy the public key later, you can use the link as well.